Common Slip and Fall Injuries

 So, as you can see, the injured person can recover for scars, lost future wages, the pain she went through.
 If the injury is permanent a plaintiff can recover for the injury the rest of his anticipated lifespan.
 Attorneys for injured people often argue "per diem" type calculations in closing argument -- asking the jury to multiply a figure, e.g., $10 per day, for the rest of the plaintiff's life span.
 The Judge can consider the life span from a "mortality table" that plaintiff's counsel provides prior to jury deliberations.

-McKibben Shaw Law and Attorney Jeff JJ Shaw has made "per diem" damages arguments to juries before -- including a $5,000,000 verdict in Marion County, Indianapolis in 2012.
+McKibben Shaw Law have made "per diem" damages arguments to juries before -- including a $5,000,000 verdict in Marion County, Indianapolis in 2012.

 Your damage claim is critical not just for you, but for your family members as well.
 If you lost time at work or worse yet, can’t go back to work at all, the stakes are very high and this can have ripple effects for your family’s future over the course of many years.
 This is why Indiana law allows premises liability lawsuits.